 Fortunately, there's a simple workaround – adding the cost of the premium to the employee's paycheck as imputed income.
-This can be done on each paycheck or once on the final check of the year.
+This can be done on each paycheck or once on W-2 at the end of the year.
 You just want to make sure that the total of all premiums paid throughout the calendar year appears on the employee's W-2 so that it becomes taxable income.

 Imputing Income: IRS Requirement

 When employers pay for life insurance coverage for their employees, the IRS requires the amount over $50,000 to be reported as taxable income.
-The taxable amount can either be added as imputed income on each paycheck or once on the final check of the year.
+The taxable amount can either be added as what's called "imputed income" on each paycheck or added to the employee's W-2 of the year.
 (Any premium paid by the employee can be subtracted from the taxable amount as long as the premium is deducted from the paycheck on a post-tax basis.)

-The amount to be taxed is based on the IRS chart found in IRS Publication 15-B Note that the amount is determined by the age of the employee and the amount of coverage, not by the cost of the coverage.
+The amount to be taxed is based on Table 2-2 in IRS Publication 15-B. Note that the amount is determined by the age of the employee and the amount of coverage, not by the cost of the coverage.
 See the information below Table 2-2 for information about coverage for dependents.

 The UUA life insurance benefit is twice annual salary – salary plus housing for ministers, up to a maximum coverage amount of $200,000.
-No other income (e.g,. in lieu of FICA) is included in the income amount for life insurance.
+No other income (e.g,. in lieu of FICA) is included in the coverage amount for life insurance.
 Based on the insured amount, anyone with income over $25,000 per year would have reportable imputed income.